Measurement-assisted non-Gaussian gate for Schr\"odinger cat states preparation: Fock resource state versus cubic phase state: Introduction

-In this paper, we discuss the preparation of Schr{\"o}dinger cat states using a measurement-assisted gate based on the Fock resource state, the QND entangling operation, and the homodyne measurement.
-We compare this scheme with the gate that uses the cubic phase state as a non-Gaussian resource~\cite{Baeva2023} to create a cat-like state.
 We discuss the similarities and differences between both gates and demonstrate that even fine details of the output state of both schemes are effectively predicted and interpreted not only by an exact theoretical description but also by a visual interpretation in terms of a semiclassical in-out mapping of the quadrature amplitudes of two oscillators.
 We consider the fidelity and success probability for both schemes, and reveal the ranges of physical parameters where these gates demonstrate comparable efficiencies.